kogabe/west-se-042522-class-sessions/07-mock-cc-plantsy/README.md

 As a user:

 1. [x] When the app starts, I can see all plants.
-2. I can add a new plant to the page by submitting the form.
+2. [] when the app I can add a new plant to the page by submitting the form.
-3. [] I can mark a plant as "sold out".
+3. [x] I can mark a plant as "sold out".
 4. I can search for plants by their name and see a filtered list of plants.

 ### Endpoints for Core Deliverables